-What can you do?
+What can you do?2

 - 1 Learn More.
 This document contains information about the situation in Chechnya and actions you can take to help LGBTQ Chechens who are facing persecution.
 You can also keep up to date by subscribing to HRC's daily A.M.
 Equality email, and keeping up with our blog and our website. - 2 Speak Up.
 Whether speaking to a co-worker or to your social media network, we must raise our voices and focus the world's attention on Chechnya.
 Below is sample social media language you can use to join the public outcry: - Twitter - Reports of gay men being forcibly held in detention camps in Chechnya is a crime against humanity. #EyesOnChechnya <hrc.im/chechnya> - Gay men are being beaten & tortured in camps in Chechnya.
 We cannot turn away from these atrocities. #EyesOnChechnya <hrc.im/chechnya> - The U.S. should welcome gay Chechen refugees.
 We can't turn our backs on them #EyesOnChechnya <hrc.im/chechnya> - Reports of gay men in detention camps in Chechnya is a crime against humanity.
 World leaders must act #EyesOnChechnya <hrc.im/chechnya> - Facebook - Gay men are being detained and killed in Chechnya but officials are denying these reports.
 We must elevate the victims' stories and put a stop to these atrocities. #EyesOnChechnya <hrc.im/chechnya> - Men in Chechnya are being detained, tortured and killed on suspicion of being gay.
 We cannot turn away from these atrocities.
-Take action today. #EyesOnChechnya<<https://www.methoday.com - Men in Chechnya are being detained, tortured and even killed on suspicion of being gay.
+Take action today. #EyesOnChechnya <hrc.im/chechnya> - Men in Chechnya are being detained, tortured and even killed on suspicion of being gay.
 Chechen and Russian officials are refusing to stop the detentions.
-We must give shelter to the victims and call on the Russian government to put an end to these crimes against humanity. #EyesOnChechnya <hrc.im/chechnya> - 3 Take Action.
-Join HRC in urging the White House to speak up about the ongoing atrocities.
-While U.S. Ambassador to the United Nations Nikki Haley and the State Department have issued statements, it is time for the White House to speak up.
-Join thousands of other HRC members in calling for action by the White House.
+We must give shelter to the victims and call on the Russian government to put an end to these crimes against humanity. #EyesOnChechnya <hrc.im/chechnya>

-1 Published May 22, 2017.
+1 Published June 20, 2017.
 This document will be updated weekly to reflect new actions and information.